-As we come to a close of our third year of Affordable Excellence in action at Roger Williams University, and yet higher education in America remains at a crossroads.
+As we come to a close of our third year of Affordable Excellence in action at Roger Williams University, higher education in America remains at a crossroads.
 As seen through the media on a regular basis, comments by government officials and more importantly the students and parents we serve, a college education must become more relevant, more accessible and more affordable.
 The decisions before us involve not whether to address the issues, but rather how to accomplish this task.

 "President Farish has committed … to making college affordable and making the experience very practical [for RWU students]" - U.S. Senator Jack Reed (D-RI)